 a.
 Establish the criteria, policies, and procedures for evaluating reassigned time and faculty small grants; and

 b.
 Determine the composition and charge of their reassigned time and faculty small grant award committee.

+c.
+Establish procedures by which, if the college desires, reassigned time can be converted into faculty small grants and vice versa.

 3.2.2.
 Reassigned time and faculty small grant awards committee shall: